 According to the study, most of the laser surgery lawsuits involving procedures not performed by doctors took place outside of formal medical facilities, which suggests that there seems to be greater risk in having such a procedure done by a non-physician, especially in a non-medical facility.

-If you or a loved one have been injured by a laser procedure, especially if performed by a non-physician, please contact the Texas Laser Surgery Injury Lawyers at Hill Law Firm as soon as possible, to protect your rights.
+If you or a loved one have been injured by a laser procedure, especially if performed by a non-physician, please contact the Texas Laser Surgery Injury Lawyer at Hill Law Firm as soon as possible, to protect your rights.